-Four of the remaining members shall be members of the Academic Council, appointed by the Academic Council and 4 shall be Heads of School.
+Four of the remaining members shall be members of the Academic Council, appointed by the Academic Council and four shall be Heads of School.

-The tenth member to be appointed when necessary shall be a suitably qualified and experienced person from outside the Institute.
+The tenth member to be appointed when necessary shall be a suitably qualified and experienced person from outside the University.